ToDo Application Example

 ...

-What you will see in the browser is what is returned, thus the value given by the return statement.
-In this example, we need to convert result in to a string by str(), as Bottle expects a string or a list of strings from the return statement.
+What the browser displays is what is returned, thus the value given by the return statement.
+In this example, it is necessary to convert result in to a string by str(), as Bottle expects a string or a list of strings from the return statement.
 But here, the result of the database query is a list of tuples, which is the standard defined by the Python DB API.

-Now, after understanding the little script above, it is time to execute it and watch the result yourself.
-Remember that on Linux- / Unix-based systems the file todo.py needs to be executable first.
-Then, just run python todo.py and call the page http://localhost:8080/todo in your browser.
-In case you made no mistake writing the script, the output should look like this:
+Now, after understanding the little script above, it is time to execute it and watch the result.
+Just run python todo.py and open the URL http://127.0.0.1:8080/todo in the browser.
+In case no mistake was made writing the code, the output should look like this:

 If so - congratulations!
-You are now a successful user of Bottle.
-In case it did not work and you need to make some changes to the script, remember to stop Bottle serving the page, otherwise the revised version will not be loaded.
+Bottle is successful used.
+In case it did not work, and changes need to be made, remember to stop Bottle serving the page, otherwise the revised version will not be loaded.

-Actually, the output is not really exciting nor nice to read.
+The output is not really exciting nor nice to read.
 It is the raw result returned from the SQL query.
+In the next step the output is formated in a nicer way.
+But before that, let’s make life a bit easier while developing the app.

-Maybe you already noticed that Bottle sends a short error message to the browser in case something within the script is wrong, e.g. the connection to the database is not working.
-For debugging purposes it is quite helpful to get more details.
-This can be easily achieved by adding the following statement to the script:
+Maybe it was already noticed that Bottle sends a short error message to the browser in case something within the script went wrong, e.g. the connection to the database is not working.
+For debugging purposes, it is quite helpful to get more details.
+This can be easily achieved by adding the following to the script:

 ...

-By enabling “debug”, you will get a full stacktrace of the Python interpreter, which usually contains useful information for finding bugs.
-Furthermore, templates (see below) are not cached, thus changes to templates will take effect without stopping the server.
+By enabling “debug”, a full stacktrace of the Python interpreter will be received in case of an error, which usually contains useful information, helping to find the error.
+Furthermore, templates (see below) are not cached, thus changes to templates will take effect without stopping and restarting the server.

 Warning

-Another quite nice feature is auto-reloading, which is enabled by modifying the run() statement to
+Another nice feature while developing is auto-reloading, which is enabled by modifying the app.run() statement to

 This will automatically detect changes to the script and reload the new version once it is called again, without the need to stop and start the server.